 Wheat allergy is a fairly common food allergy, and wheat is one of the top eight foods people are most likely to be allergic to.
-When someone has an allergic reaction to wheat, the symptoms can range from swelling, itching, rash, headache, GI upset to full-blown anaphylaxis, which can be life-threatening.
+When someone has an allergic reaction to wheat, the symptoms can range from swelling, itching, rash, headache, GI upset, difficulty swallowing or heartburn to full-blown anaphylaxis, which can be life-threatening.
 While wheat allergy can be confused with celiac disease, it is not an autoimmune disease nor does it cause damage to the small intestine.
 It is a true food allergy.
 Most people with wheat allergy can also still eat foods made with barley and rye.
 Diagnosis of this allergy can be made by an allergist through blood testing or skin patch testing.

-Wheat or Gluten Intolerance
+Wheat or gluten intolerance

 Wheat or gluten intolerance is a delayed onset reaction to either wheat or gluten.
 It is not a true allergic reaction, so it does not have all of the same symptoms of an allergy nor does it come with the risk of anaphylaxis.
-Most of the symptoms in this type of intolerance are relegated to the gut and can include gas, bloating, pain, cramps and diarrhea.
+Most of the symptoms in this type of intolerance are relegated to the gut and can include gas, bloating, pain, cramps, and diarrhea.
 Getting an accurate diagnosis of an intolerance can be difficult and often requires eliminating the possibility of wheat allergy or celiac disease.
 Elimination diets can aid in confirming a wheat or gluten intolerance.
 Once confirmed, patients must continue to remove or limit the offending item from their diets.